-Aim of the project:
+Aim of the project

 To develop new breeding solutions for the industry by finding ways to identify animals with lower environmental impact, which can then be selected as part of genetic improvement programmes.
 This project will contribute with new strategies for the mitigation of greenhouse gas (GHG) emissions in sheep production systems.

-Main project activities:
+Main project activities

-The first phase of the three-year project, which runs until September 2022, will test different technologies and equipment, such as sensors, imaging techniques, electronic feeders and faecal markers, for their ability to accurately predict feed intake and methane emissions from sheep.
+The first phase of the three-year project will test different technologies and equipment, such as sensors, imaging techniques, electronic feeders and faecal markers, for their ability to accurately predict feed intake and methane emissions from sheep.
 Current validated technologies and promising ones will be identified in the first phase, experimental work will then investigate the relationships between feed efficiency and methane emissions from sheep housed and at pasture.
-Genetic control of methane emissions and feed efficiency will also be investigated in the project, by assessing the differences due to breed, sire, genetic line or breeding values, as well as the role of the rumen microbiome.
+Genetic control of methane emissions and feed efficiency will also be investigated in GrassToGas, by assessing the differences due to breed, sire, genetic line and/or breeding values, as well as the role of the rumen microbiome.

 Coordinated by: Dr. Joanne Conington, Scotland's Rural College, SRUC, (United Kingdom)

-- FRANCE: INRA - UMR 1388 GenPhySE, INRA GenPhySE,
+- FRANCE: INRAE - UMR 1388 GenPhySE, INRAE GenPhySE

-- URUGUAY: National Agriculture Research Institue, INIA
+- URUGUAY: National Agriculture Research Institute, INIA

 - NORWAY: Norwegian University of Life Sciences, NMBU